 Impact on People

 Lyme disease is caused by infection with the bacterium Borrelia burgdorferi.
 Deer can be the host for ticks, particularly the deer tick (Ixodes dammini), that carry this bacterium.
 Deer, and other wild mammals, provide food for adult ticks in the form of blood meals.
-Due to their mobility, deer can move attached ticks long distances across the landscape before the ticks drop off to lay their eggs on the ground.
+Due to their mobility, deer can move attached ticks long distances before the ticks drop off to lay their eggs on the ground.
 The eggs develop into larva which then turn into nymphs (immature ticks).
 People can become infected through the bite of a nymph.
 Adult ticks can also transmit the bacteria, but it is less common since they are more easily detected and removed prior to transmission.

 Symptoms include fever, headache, fatigue, and a characteristic skin rash called erythema migrans.
 If left untreated, infection can spread to the joints, heart, and nervous system.